-This post on Christians Are Not Perfect, Jesus Is was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Christians Are Not Perfect, Jesus Is was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Christians are not perfect.
 Far from it.
 As a Christian with many Christian friends, trust me, I know.
 They make mistakes all the time.
 Their actions do not always line up with their beliefs.
 They may be against swearing but then unleash a flurry of expletives on you, or tell you getting drunk is “bad” and then get in a fight after drinking too much at the bar themselves.
 Even worse, as I’m sure many of you have seen in the news before, some Christians commit horrendous crimes and abuses.
 They do things that make you shake your head and tell yourself you could never go to church because of the absolute hypocrisy of so-called Christians.
 Their actions make you sick of the idea of ever considering becoming one of them or question why you are one of them.

 But, what we have to realize is that all Christians are human beings.
 They are broken, messed up human beings just like the rest of us.
 Just because somebody decides to put their faith in God doesn’t make them a “better” person.
 Just because somebody believes in a perfect man in Jesus doesn’t mean they themselves are perfect.
 I know I don’t claim to be, as hard as I try.